 Please note that grant information contained within this article is known to be current and correct at the time of publishing.
 Please visit the Government of Ontario’s website for the most accurate, up-to-date information on COVID-19 support grants.

 Applying for the Ontario Small Business Support Grant?
-Talk to the top digital marketing team in Thunder Bay and across Ontario
+Talk to the top digital marketing team in Hamilton and across Ontario